 Chileno Bay Resort, as you would probably imagine, is named after the section of the ocean it overlooks, with the architecture designed to make the most of the view from every point in the horseshoe-shaped property.
 In your room or villa, by the pool, or having dinner, you’re nearly always going to have the blue sea in sight.

-As with most stretches of sand in this area, the ocean waves and steep drop-off make swimming from the beach a dangerous red-flag proposition.
-The sand is nice for a morning walk, but you’re more likely to spend your day kicking back on a lounge chair at the pool.
+As with most stretches of sand in this area, the ocean waves and steep drop-off demand respect.
+In most of the Los Cabos region, the sand is nice for a morning walk, but you’re more likely to spend your day kicking back on a lounge chair at the pool.
+El Chileno is an exception though: there’s a small bay area with a designated Blue Flag certified swimming area where you can actually step into the ocean without getting hit by monster waves.
+Otherwise…

 Starting at the edge of the fitness center are the three infinity pools, all of which cascade toward the ocean.
 The first pool is ideal for wading with the little ones and even teaching them to swim.
 Drop down to the family pool, cabanas on one side, and chairs on the other.
 The last pool, adults-only, is the closest pool to the beach and two restaurants.
 It rolls out a floating tequila bar every day at 4 p.m.